awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-windows-upload-application.md

 }
 ```

-For information about how to create and attach an IAM policy, see [Working with Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingPolicies.html#AddingPermissions_Console)\.
+For information about how to create and attach an IAM policy, see [Working with policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingPolicies.html#AddingPermissions_Console)\.

-## Prepare the Application's Files for the Bucket<a name="tutorials-windows-upload-application-prepare-application-files"></a>
+## Prepare the application's files for the bucket<a name="tutorials-windows-upload-application-prepare-application-files"></a>

 Make sure the web page, the AppSpec file, and the script are organized on your development machine like this: